hirusha-adi/hirusha/docs/windows/activating-windows-and-office.md

 :::danger note

-this may violate the terms and services of windows and this might be illegal
+This may violate the terms and conditions of windows and this might be illegal.

 :::